-In an effort to help offset our carbon footprint here at Paneros Clothing, we donated 1% of revenue from 2021 to this initiative.
+In an effort to help offset our carbon footprint here at Paneros Clothing, we donated 1% of revenue from 2021 and 2022 to this initiative.
 We believe that investing in regenerative agriculture is a key piece to improving the fashion industry supply chain, while also doing our part to offset carbon emissions by increasing forests and carbon capture.

 Credit: Conservation International